-Lastly, the Distance to Rear Bus indicator is a bus icon with a corresponding number, and appears only at bus stops.
+The Distance to Rear Bus indicator is a bus icon with a corresponding number, and appears only at bus stops.
 It shows how far behind the rear bus is, in number of minutes.
 Notice that in the first example, the rear bus is just 2 minutes behind, and corresponds to the schedule adherence indicator showing that the bus is running behind schedule.
-Rear bus loading level is displayed in the passenger icon (see above).
+The rear bus loading level is displayed in the passenger icon (see above).

 |Route Information Panel|

 |① Current and subsequent bus stops||Centre panel that shows the current bus stop and the next two bus stops along the route, along with the scheduled arrival times for all bus stops.
 The Trapeze unit scrolls through the list of bus stops while the bus is on the move, without driver input.|

 |② Terminating stop||Shows the terminating stop on the last row with scheduled arrival time.
 Cell is shaded in grey.|